rzomaya/appWebteck/README.md

 #usage

-to retrive the location call
+to retrive the locationX call

          window.Android.getLocation();

-once the location is available this function will be called : value is location object
+once the locationX is available this function will be called : value is locationX object

        window.locationGotFromAndroid = function (value) {
-              const location = JSON.parse(value);
+              const locationX = JSON.parse(value);
-               console.log(location);
+               console.log(locationX);
        };